Category Gardening, Koi, Landscape, Organic Pest Control, Ornamental Fish, Planting, To Do, Water Gardens

 Add Bacteria as directed by the manufacturer.
 Most are once a month.
 This will help reduce dangerous toxins like ammonia and nitrites in the water.

 Use extreme caution if using Algicides in warmer water.
 Follow the directions!
-Overdosing algicides will tie up oxygen.
+Overdosing on algicides will tie up oxygen.
+Consider adding a UV Clarifier/Sterilizer (in stock now) to kill green, "pea soup" algae blooms.
+Using UV systems is much safer for your fish than chemical treatments.

 As always, we don’t recommend the use of chemical fertilizers and “Weed-n-Feed”, especially in the summer!
 You want a burnt lawn?
 This is how we get a burnt lawn!

-Light applications of MicroLife granular food may be needed in some situations but for the most part, we try to ONLY recommend MicroLife’s Humates Plus this time of year!
+Light applications of MicroLife granular food may be needed in some situations, but for the most part, we try to ONLY recommend MicroLife’s Humates Plus this time of year!
+Humates Plus is designed to open the soil structure to allow air and water penetration when our soils tend to be more brick-like than soil.
+It also has the added benefit of greening up the lawn without the use of growth-promoting nitrogen!

-Be sure to set your mower to the highest or second highest setting!
+Be sure to set your mower to the highest or second-highest setting!
 Longer shoots = deeper roots!
 Deeper roots = less demand for water.
 Mow and mow often!
-Always try to NEVER take more than ¼ for the grass blade!
+Always try to NEVER take more than ¼ of the grass blade!
 When we take more than ¼, the plant has to readjust its priority to regrowing the blade instead of the roots!
-We strive for a balanced root to shoot growth rate!
+We strive for a balanced root-to-shoot growth rate!

-If you have a service take care of your lawn, make sure they are onboard with these simple rules.
+If you have a service to take care of your lawn, make sure they are onboard with these simple rules.
 We see too many services scalping lawns in the summer!!!
+And ask them if they disinfect their equipment between properties.
+So many lawn diseases could be prevented by good contractor equipment hygiene!

 Customers often ask about the best way to get rid of pests.
 My answer isn't a quick-fix product or chemical spray, but rather an Integrated Pest Management (IPM) strategy.
 By knowing and applying IPM strategies one has the best defense against any pest which also keeps diseases away.
 IPM can be broken up into five different areas: